 “My parent won’t wear adult diapers and it drives me nuts!”

-Incontinence is a sensitive topic.
-Adults often rebel against the word “diaper," for good reason.
-The word "diaper" implies a piece of clothing used for a baby or toddler yet to be toilet trained.
+This is a common complaint for caregivers whose loved ones are suffering from incontinence, and I absolutely sympathize.
+However, one glaring piece of this sentence stands out to me: the use of the word “diaper.”
+The first thing I urge caregivers to do when tackling this sensitive topic is think carefully about their word choices.
+Seniors often rebel against the word “diaper” as an adult of any age would—and for good reason.
+This word implies a piece of clothing used for a baby or toddler who has yet to be toilet trained.
 What adult would take kindly to this word when it’s applied to them?

-To take it one step farther, think about this.
-If you are a forty or fifty-something woman who has had children, you have probably, on occasion, suffered from "stress incontinence," meaning that you’ve leaked a little urine during a cough, sneeze or huge laugh fest.
-Perhaps you’ve even used a panty protector "just in case."
-How would you feel if your husband or friend referred to this little protection as a "diaper"?
+To take it one step further, think about this.
+If you are a middle-aged woman who has had children, you have probably suffered from stress incontinence occasionally, meaning that you’ve leaked a little urine while coughing, sneezing or laughing.
+Perhaps you’ve even used a panty protector just in case.
+How would you feel if your husband or friend referred to this little protection as a diaper?

-This may seem like nitpicking, but please, call it a brief.
-A pad.
-Anything you want.
-Just make the word adult sounding and respectful, and you’ll have mastered tip one on how to get your parent to wear incontinence protection.
+This may seem like nitpicking, but please refer to incontinence products with age-appropriate terms.
+Think along the lines of briefs, pads, underpants, the actual brand name like Depends—anything you want.
+Just make the word respectful and you’ll have mastered the first step toward getting a senior to wear incontinence protection.
 I ask you to do this not only for the elder, but yourself.
-Using respectful words will help keep your brain wired correctly, reminding you that you are caring for an adult who deserves to be treated as such, no matter what his or her disabilities.
+Using respectful words will help remind you that you are caring for an adult who deserves to be treated as such.

 See a Specialist